UWPCE-PythonCert/IntroToPython-2014/Syllabus.rst

 Homework:
 ---------
 There will generally be weekly homework assignments.
 They will include both reading and video watching and programming excercises.
-You are not required to turn on the assignments to pass the course, however, we learn by doing, so I do encourage you to put some time in to the homework.
+You are not required to turn in the assignments to pass the course, however, we learn by doing, so I do encourage you to put some time in to the homework.
 I will review your work if you ask me to, and do mini code-reviews of selected assignments during class.

 `Teach Yourself Programming in Ten Years <http://norvig.com/21-days.html>`_

-In addition, each student will identify a small project, ideally related to your work, that you can be developed as a class project -- that project will be the primary homework for the last few classes.
+In addition, each student will identify a small project, ideally related to your work, that can be developed as a class project -- that project will be the primary homework for the last few classes.

 Lightning Talks:
 -----------------